ellisp/ellisp.github.io/_posts/2015-12-29-Rrobot-born.md

 ![wordcloud](/img/0027-cloud.png)

 ### How it's done
-It turned out to be outrageously easy to do this thanks to the [{twitteR} package by Jeff Gentry](https://cran.r-project.org/web/packages/twitteR/index.html).
+It turned out to be outrageously easy to do this thanks to the [`twitteR` package by Jeff Gentry](https://cran.r-project.org/web/packages/twitteR/index.html).
 A word of warning - the Twitter API has not been stable in recent years, so if you Google for how to speak to it from R or Python make sure you're using only recent links.

 The basic steps are set out in [this post where Simon Munzert shows how to program a Twitter bot to send nagging messages to PhD students](http://www.r-datacollection.com/blog/Programming-a-Twitter-bot/).